bsaff/better-reads/README.md

 4. Renders the books in a beautiful grid layout

 No API key or authentication required for public profiles!

+### Recommendations

+The recommendation system uses an llm to suggest perfect book gifts:

+1. **Analyzes Favorites**: Identifies all books the reader rated 5 stars (up to 50 books)
+2. **AI Generation**: Uses OpenAI's GPT model to generate 5 personalized recommendations based on reading patterns, genres, and themes from their favorites
+3. **How to use**: Click the "Suggest a Gift" button on any profile page to generate recommendations

+The system requires at least one 5-star rated book to generate recommendations.

 ## Tech Stack